 Some critics take issue with the study's use of self-report paper-and-pencil tests, claiming that these measures are satisfactory for university students and outpatient clients but not for the incarcerated.
 Some also argue that participants, fearing reprisal, would not reveal psychological dysfunction on these types of tests.
 However, our study participants revealed significantly greater psychological discomfort than did normative community samples.
 Furthermore, reliability and validity measurements for our participants were strong, indicating consistent responses within and between tests.
 The notion that clinical interviews are more valid is faulty.
 Interviews rely on self-reporting, as does any study of an individual's internal experiences, and are more prone to experimenter bias.

-Several have argued that research on the 19th century penal system, the experiences of prisoners of war, KGB interrogation practices, polar exploration, and sensory deprivation contribute more to our understanding of the harmful effects of segregation than empirical research on actual incarcerated persons.
+Several have argued that research on the 19th century penal system, the experiences of those incarcerated in war, KGB interrogation practices, polar exploration, and sensory deprivation contribute more to our understanding of the harmful effects of segregation than empirical research on actual incarcerated persons.
 However, those studies address conditions that bear little resemblance to modern-day segregation.
-For instance, prisoners of war or those interrogated by the KGB experienced torture, had no contact with the outside world, were denied basic food and medical care, and feared imminent death — all tremendous stresses not shared by today's AS population.
+For instance, those incarcerated in wars or those interrogated by the KGB experienced torture, had no contact with the outside world, were denied basic food and medical care, and feared imminent death — all tremendous stresses not shared by today's AS population.
 These critics appear to not recognize that individuals involved in litigation are not a representative sample and that their interviews may provide a distorted picture, especially when not accompanied by careful review of their mental health history before segregation.
 Two researchers further criticized the exclusion of individuals who refused to participate, but that limit applies to all human subjects research bound by today's ethical standards.